son7211/GetCodeScanning_result-to-csv/README.md

 # GetCodeScanning

-This is simple GitHub Action which gets GitHub Advanced Security - Code Scanning results to JSON.
+This is simple GitHub Action which gets GitHub Advanced Security - Code Scanning results to CSV using popular Nodejs [`json2csv`](https://www.npmjs.com/package/json2csv)

 - Require `GITHUB_TOKEN` which is automatically generated
 - `GITHUB_TOKEN` should have `read` permission for `security`